Glossary

 Can include both overt censorship and more subtle shifts in editorial balance and tone.
 For example, in 2008 European satellite operator Eutelsat cut the feed of New Tang Dynasty TV, a US-based multilingual television station funded by the Falun Gong spiritual movement, as a goodwill gesture to the PRC.
 Other example: In 2015, the nominally private PRC company CEFC acquired a stake in Czech media counterpart Empresa Media, securing access to a TV station (TV Barrandov) and magazines.
 A study by MapInfluenCE, a group tracking PRC influence, found the acquisition made PRC coverage broadly more positive.

-For example, a media personality who expresses doubts that there are internment camps in Xinjiang; that suppression of ethnic minorities exists; that human rights defenders are subject to harassment, enforced disappearance and arbitrary detention; or that freedom of expression, association, and religious belief, (etc.) are restricted.
+Restrictions are in place to prevent discussion of internment camps in Xinjiang; that suppression of ethnic minorities exists; harassment, enforced disappearance and arbitrary detention; or that freedom of expression, association, and religious belief, (etc.) are restricted.

 Foreign Policy